dreamcatcher-tech/network/ideas/Interpulse/CRM/Importing invoice templates.md

 They expect a [[Complex]] which contains the current customer,

 ### Editor
 Ultimately we want customers to generate their own templates.
+Making a PDF template editor seems beyond scope.
+Making an HTML editor is feasible, then we could convert to pdfs, but this conversion is always messy.

+We could make a wysiwyg editor for pdfs that stores the instructions sent to pdf-lib, with realtime feedback for the user, who can keep fiddling until they are happy with the result.

 ## Notes
 2. Storybook for each invoice template